 Warner Home Video’s Blu-ray of Paramount’s Team America: World Police is a handsome encoding of this bright and colorful show.
 Having worked with miniatures, I enjoyed the production team’s impressive achievement — there seems no compromise at all with the limitations of filming miniature sets and puppets 1/3 full size.
 The audio is excellent as well, with the catchy songs coming across at full strength.

 Audio tracks are present in French and Spanish as well.
 No extras are included.
 This release is rated “R,” but I’ve heard mention made of an unrated version for video.
 Is this disc mislabeled, or is there a raunchier version out there?
-Maybe some things we were meant not to know.
+Perhaps some things we were meant not to know.

 I’ve put this under the Warner Archive banner because it’s being sold on the WB Shop page.
 For about a year now Warners has been distributing some of Paramount’s back catalog of titles, DVDs and Blu-rays.
 Let’s hope we see Blu-rays of Alfie, Danger: Diabolik and Funeral in Berlin.